 - It promotes the growth of healthy intestinal microflora

 - Garlic helps to keep fats from oxidizing.
-I outlined in previous posts (here) and (here) how important fats are to the immune system.
+I outlined how this works in previous posts about boosting immunity and cold pressed oils.

 - Garlic acts as a strong antioxidant and guards against DNA damage

 - It protects against radiation & sunlight damage

 - It benefits digestion, which is good for the whole body

 - It contains many nutrients such as –